d-bl/MAE-gf/docs/counting-snow/index.md

 Not all blobs need to have an interaction for all of its four threads.

 Start with a template from the table below that corresponds with the set of blobs.
-An empty version of the screenshot below will appear.
+An almost empty version of the screenshot below will appear.
-Fill out the text box of the first step with the set of blobs.
+Fill out the text box of the first step with the set of blobs and click wands to generate the diagrams.
 Giving stitches a color in the first thread diagram can help to compare distorted diagrams and detect possible mistakes in your analysis.
 The tooltips in the second pair diagram help to fill in the text box of the second step with desired stitches.